filbot/iss-tracker/README.md

 - Python 3.10+
 - System packages: `libopenjp2-7`, `libtiff6`, etc. (installed automatically on Raspberry Pi OS).
 - Python dependencies listed in `requirements.txt` (install via `pip install -r requirements.txt`).
-- For hardware runs, install Waveshare’s Python driver by cloning their repository and adding `python/lib` to `PYTHONPATH`, or vendor the module beside this project.
+- For hardware runs, the official `epd2in13.py` + `epdconfig.py` modules now live inside this repo.
+Install `spidev`, `gpiozero`, and the rest of the Waveshare prerequisites on your Pi so the driver can talk to the panel.
 Use `--preview-only` if you only need PNG output.

 ### Environment Variables
 Create a `.env` file in the repo root or export the variables manually: